Hurricane Hilary moves very near to Mexico's Baja coast packing deadly rainfall

 By Sunday it was moving north-northwest at 21 mph (33 kph).
 The hurricane brushed past Punta Eugenia on the Pacific coast and was expected to make landfall along a sparsely populated area of the peninsula south of the Pacific port city of Ensenada.

+Meanwhile one of several budding storm systems in the Atlantic Ocean became Tropical Storm Emily on Sunday, according to the National Hurricane Center.
+It was located far from land, about 1,000 miles (1,615 kilometers) west-northwest of the Cabo Verde Islands with maximum sustained winds of 50 mph (85 kph).
+Emily was moving at about 10 mph (17 kph) in the open ocean.

-Dazio reported reported from Los Angeles.
-Associated Press writers Seth Borenstein in Washington, Maria Verza and Mark Stevenson in Mexico City, John Antczak in Los Angeles, Julie Watson in San Diego, and Eugene Garcia in Newport Beach, California, contributed to this report.
+Associated Press contributors include Ignacio Martinez in Cabo San Lucas, Mexico; Stefanie Dazio and John Antczak in Los Angeles, Seth Borenstein in Washington, Maria Verza and Mark Stevenson in Mexico City, Julie Watson in San Diego, and Eugene Garcia in Newport Beach, California.

 Credit: AP

-Note: This story was first published on August 19 and 20, 2023, datelined CABO SAN LUCAS, Mexico.
-It was updated on August 20, 2023 to correct the attribution for storm updates to the National Hurricane Center, not the National Weather Center.